GATB/gatb-core/gatb-core/DELIVERY.md

 already existing version number, the previous release on the server will be replaced by the new one.

+You can have the list of available targets for delivery with:

+    make delivery_help

 --------------------------------------------------------------------------------
 # HOW TO KNOW THE EXISTING RELEASES ?